gangchen/I2P4B/README.md

+I am revise the course for 2015 Fall.
+Currently, the outline is not consistent with the content of the slides, assignments and exam.

 # Assignments List
 ## C
 * Write a program to print Fibonacci sequence.The length of output sequence is specified by the first command line parameter. (fibonacci.c)